tildearrow/furnace/doc/4-instrument/sgu.md

 # SGU-1 instrument editor

-the SGU-1 instrument editor is divided into 7 tabs:
+the SGU-1 instrument editor is divided into 8 tabs:

 - **FM**: for controlling the basic parameters of the 4-operator FM sound source.
+- **FM Macros**: for macros controlling the LFO waveform shapes (AM and PM).
 - **Macros (OP1)**: for macros controlling parameters of operator 1.
 - **Macros (OP2)**: for macros controlling parameters of operator 2.
 - **Macros (OP3)**: for macros controlling parameters of operator 3.